vocalpy/vocalpy/docs/getting_started/quickstart.md

 To demonstrate, we use the `parent` attribute of one of the paths to the wav files in our example `bfsongrepo` data.
 In this case, the `parent` is the directory that the wav file is in.

-We can be sure that all the wav files are in this directory, because when you call :func:`vocalpy.example` with the name of the example dataset, `'bfsongrepo'`, VocalPy uses the library [`pooch'] to "fetch" that dataset off of Zenodo and download it into a local "cache" directory.
+We can be sure that all the wav files are in this directory, because when you call {py:func}`vocalpy.example` with the name of the example dataset, `'bfsongrepo'`, VocalPy uses the library `pooch` (https://www.fatiando.org/pooch/latest/index.html) to "fetch" that dataset off of Zenodo and download it into a local "cache" directory.

 ```{code-cell} ipython3
 data_dir = bfsongrepo.sound[0].parent
 print(data_dir)
 ```

-We then use the :func:`vocalpy.paths.from_dir` function to get all the wav files from that directory.
+We then use the {py:func}`vocalpy.paths.from_dir` function to get all the wav files from that directory.

 ```{code-cell} ipython3
 wav_paths = voc.paths.from_dir(data_dir, 'wav')